 Students must audition for the Music Faculty before being accepted as music majors and enrolling in 200-level studio instruction or higher.
 Non-music majors my enroll for 200-level studio instruction pending Departmental approval.
 Any UAH student may enroll in 100-level studio instruction or audition to perform in an ensemble.
-Please note that 100-level studio instruction does not count toward the degree requirements for a BA in Music but can count toward the degree requirements for a BA in Music but can count toward the degree requirements for a BA in Music but can count toward the degree requirements for a Minor in Music.
+Please note that 100-level studio instruction does not count toward the degree requirements for a BA in Music but can count toward the degree requirements for a Minor in Music.